ciur/papermerge/CONTRIBUTING.md

-# Contributing to Papermerge

-Here you will find general description about how you can contribute to papermerge project.
-A more detailed version of this document you can find in online [documentation](https://papermerge.readthedocs.io/en/latest/developers_guide/contributing.html).
+# We :heart: Your Contributions

+Thank you for taking your time to contribute to Papermerge.
+This guide will help you spend your time well, and help us keep Papermerge focused and making valuable progress.

 ## Fix a Typo

-Contribute to the project just by fixing text typos.
+Contribute to the project just by fixing documentation's typos.
 Like tis one.
-Yes, English is not my native lnguage and I do lots of typoz.
+English is not [project maintainer's](https://github.com/ciur/) native lnguage so he makes lots of typoz.

 Fixing documentation typos is easiest and fastest way to contribute to the project.
-Even even if you correct one minor typing mistake I will add you to the list of contributors.

 ## Open an Issue.